apackin/google-homepage/README.md

 This is my first time starting a project on GitHub so I'm checking out some features.
 This is the designated ReadMe...
 I may try to take notes on this lesson here if that's practical.

+Obstacles / Solutions:
+1: Trying to align the nav bar on the right side of the page.
+	My image css from the body section was effecting the image in the nav bar.
+S: Create class to specify css for nav bar images